 They finally decided there was nothing for them to do but do what the Spirit of Prophecy said.
 They looked up the people and made a hundred dollar down payment to get an option.
 They were to buy the place, including the land, the buildings, the stock, the equipment, and so forth for $12,000–$13,000.

-We’ll see you and your invited guest next week!
-Join us, as we conclude with part 3 on the establishment of the Madison School.
+We’ll see you and your invited guest, to conclude with part 3 on the establishment of the Madison School.

 Did you know that we have more online classes available (and posted daily)?